MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Switch.md

 user@contoso.com is an email address
 ```

-A `Switch` statement condition may be either:
+A Switch statement condition may be either:

 - An expression whose value is compared to the input value
-- A script block which should return `$true` if a condition is met.
-The
+- A script block which should return $true if a condition is met.

-  script block receives the current object to compare in the `$_`
-  automatic variable and is evaluated in its own scope.
+The $_ automatic variable contains the value passed to the switch statement and
+is available for evaluation and use within the scope of the condition
+statements.

 The action for each condition is independent of the actions in other
 conditions.